 Approximately 40 families have registered to make statements to the national inquiry.

-Ku’ku’kwes News urgently needs your support in order to continue providing news coverage of Indigenous issues in Atlantic Canada.
-We need $1,146 more in monthly pledges/ subscriptions in order to reach our first goal of $1,500.
+Ku’ku’kwes News needs your support in order to continue providing news coverage of Indigenous issues in Atlantic Canada.
+We need $646 more in monthly pledges/ subscriptions in order to reach our next funding goal of $4,000.
 If you enjoy our news coverage, please consider signing up for a monthly subscription.
 Go to Patreon.com/Kukukwes and become a monthly patron/subscriber.

 Maureen Googoo is an award-winning journalist from Indian Brook First Nation (Sipekne'katik) in Nova Scotia.
-She has worked in news for 30 years for media outlets such as CBC Radio, the Chronicle-Herald and the Aboriginal Peoples Television Network.
+She has worked in news more than 30 years for media outlets such as CBC Radio, the Chronicle-Herald and the Aboriginal Peoples Television Network.

 Maureen has an arts degree in political science from Saint Mary's University in Halifax, a journalism degree from Ryerson University in Toronto and a Masters degree in journalism from Columbia University Graduate School of Journalism in New York City.